ajdavies73/H2B_FUCCI2a-Nucleus-Segmentation-and-Cell-Cycle-Analysis/README.md

 This CellProfiler pipeline was developed by Amelie Davies, February 2024, for automatic segmentation of nuclei of H2B_FUCCI2a_MCF7 cells in a large number of epifluorescence images simultaneously.
 The pipeline then measures per-nucleus fluorescence intensity in each channel automatically, as well as in a manually identified background region.
 The data is outputted as .csv files, and can be used to assess the position of each cell in the cell cycle based on the relative background-corrected fluorescent intensities in the RFP and YFP channels, corresponding to mCherry-hCdt1 and mVenus-hGeminin levels respectively.

+Parameters for the pipeline can be optimised and tested by uploading your images into the Images tab, extracting metadata as below and pressing 'Start Test Mode' in the bottom left-hand corner.
+This will allow you to step through each module in the pipeline in turn and display the results from the current parameters.
+No results will be saved in Test Mode.
+It is recommended that you test each module in the pipeline for your images before running an analysis.

-Protocol for using the CellProfiler pipeline:
+#### Protocol for using the CellProfiler pipeline:
 1. Download CellProfiler from https://cellprofiler.org/.
 CellProfiler is a free, open-source software program designed to enable biologists without training in computer vision or programming to quantitatively measure cell phenotypes from thousands of images automatically.
 2. Download the file named CellProfiler FUCCI Cell Cycle Analysis Pipeline (H2B_FUCCI2a_MCF7) Amelie Davies 20241115.cpproj from Section 1A folder in this repository, and open in CellProfiler.
 This is the custom-designed CellProfiler pipeline for analysing images of H2B_FUCCI2a cells.
-3. If images from microscopy have been saved into separate folders for each image (e.g. when using MicroManager for image acquisition) and are named according to the image number/condition, use the R script in the Section 1A folder of this repository to merge all .TIFF image files into a single folder for a whole experiment.
+3. If images from microscopy have been saved into separate folders for each image (e.g. when using MicroManager for image acquisition) and are named according to the image number/condition, use the R script in the Section 1A folder of this repository to merge all .TIFF image files into a single folder for a whole experiment (see below).
 4. Load all images for a single condition into the 'Images' module of the CellProfiler pipeline.
 5. Click 'Extract metadata' in the Metadata tab to extract information describing your images from the image file headers, which will be stored along with your measurements.
 6. The NamesAndTypes module allows you to assign a meaningful name to the channels of image by which other modules will refer to it.
 Use the metadata and Names and Types module to identify channels.
 E.g.: